josh8903/09-readme-generator/README.md

 Contribution guidelines:
 Test instructions:
 ```
-3. Once you have responded to all of the prompts, you find a file titled `"generatedREADME.md"` in the parent directory of the applicsation.
-This is your generated README file - enjoy!
+3. Once you have responded to all of the prompts, you will find a file titled `"generatedREADME.md"` in the parent directory of the application.
+This is the README file you generated - enjoy!

 ## Questions
 If you have any questions, please feel free to [e-mail](mailto:thorngren87@gmail.com) me!